MagYou/ICPC_Challenge/README.md

 	* bandwidth: size of data (mb/s) to be sent from "src" to "dst".
 - paths.csv : this file defines all possible paths for each tunnel (source, destination, sending data rate).
 Each line represents a path.
 It is composed of 2 columns :
 	* tunnelId: id of the tunnel (between 0 and (number of tunnels -1))
-	* links: if of the links in the path.
+	* links: LinkId of all links in the path.
 Links are separated by "|"

 The following table gives the optimal MLU for provisional instances :